mdaugustine/jekyll-now/_posts/2014-3-3-Hello-World.md

 Overall I found Ruby easy to use with decent capability.
 I would probably use this language when I'm wanting to solve a simple problem.
 I still however prefer C#'s structure, strong typing, and massive libraries over Ruby for large projects which would require many classes and dependencies.

-My solutions to the problems can be found in my repository at https://github.com/mdaugustine/SeniorDesign
+My solutions to the problems can be found in my repository <a href="https://github.com/mdaugustine/SeniorDesign">here</a>